 A one-hour multiple-choice / short-answer competition.

 No computer or programming skills are required.
-The AIC focuses on the problem-solving skills behind algorithm design.
+The CAT focuses on the problem-solving skills behind algorithm design.

 |Australian Informatics Olympiad (AIO)||September||